-After missing out on the tournament last season, the Whitman-Hanson Regional High boys’ lacrosse team is ready to redeem itself.
+The Whitman-Hanson Regional High boys’ lacrosse team is ready to put a tough 2017 behind it.

 Whitman-Hanson Regional High boys’ lacrosse head coach Rob White strongly believes last season was an outlier.